+(1) Domestic Business (Bank Business and Other) Segment

-(1) ATM Platform Business (domestic business segment) Seven Bank substantially depends on the ATM platform business for its revenues.
+Seven Bank substantially depends on the ATM platform business for its revenues for the Domestic Business (Bank Business and Other).
 The Bank is steadily increasing the number of ATMs, developing and offering its proprietary new ATM services as well as enhancing security, to increase customers' convenience and sense of security.
-However, changes that threaten the

-ATM platform business model, such as those described below, could affect the Bank's results and financial position.
+However, changes that threaten the ATM platform business model, such as those described below, could affect the Bank's results and financial position.

-A) Increase in the use of non-cash payment methods The increase in the use of non-cash payment methods in the future could reduce the number of ATM transactions, which could affect the Bank's results.
+A) Increase in the use of non-cash payment methods

+The further increase in the use of non-cash payment methods in the future could reduce the number of ATM transactions, which could affect the Bank's results.

-To prevent a decrease in the number of ATM transactions, the Bank provides increased customer convenience in its ATM services, including services that enable charging (loading money onto) electronic money for public transportation and QR code settlement, and ATM pick-up (cash receiving services).
+Even in such an environment, the Bank will strive to create new ATM services that go beyond conventional concepts, including services that enable charging (loading money onto) electronic money for public transportation and QR and barcode settlement, ATM pick-up (cash receiving services), transactions using Individual Number Cards, and the new service "+Connect" that utilizes the new type of ATMs, with the view to expanding their social value and increasing the number of ATM transactions.

-B) Growing competition from other ATM networks Seven Bank competes with companies installing ATMs at convenience stores and other locations outside Seven & i Holdings and its operating companies (the "Group").
+B) Growing competition from other ATM networks

+Seven Bank competes with companies installing ATMs at convenience stores and other locations outside the Group.
 In addition, competition with financial institutions that have ATM networks could increase if these institutions actively expand their ATM networks.